Rent deposit, bond and guarantee schemes

 Who the council helps

-Most schemes are aimed at people who are facing homelessness or have an urgent need to move.
+Most schemes are for people who are facing homelessness or have an urgent need to move.

 This includes when you've received a section 21 notice in your current tenancy or have been asked to leave by friends or family.